 Providers should visit the Provider Enrollment and Maintenance pages at www.eMedNY.org for information on how to update their enrollment file.
-For further information, please call eMedNY at (800)343-9000, Monday through Friday, 7:30 a.m. to 6 p.m.
+For further information, please call Computer Sciences Corporation at (800)343-9000, Monday through Friday, 7:30 a.m. to 6 p.m.